Comcast takes Sky: Fox and Disney agree to sell stake in European broadcaster

 Comcast is getting all of Sky.

-21st Century Fox (FOX) announced Wednesday that it would sell its 39% stake in Sky (SKYAY) to Comcast (CMCSA), the winner of a dramatic auction for the European broadcaster.
+21st Century Fox (FOX) announced Wednesday that it would sell its 39% stake in Sky (SKYAY) to Comcast (CMCSA), which won majority control of the European broadcaster in a dramatic auction over the weekend.
 Disney, which had backed Fox in the auction, said it had consented to the sale.

 "In light of the premium Comcast has agreed to pay for Sky, we and Disney (DIS) have decided to sell 21CF's existing 39% holding in Sky to Comcast," Fox said in a statement.
 "We congratulate Comcast on their pending acquisition."